commonality/archetypes/README.md

 ![REST API][rest-api-image]

-> ![Quote][quote-left-img] [Customer relationship management (CRM)](./docs/api/archetypes/v1/crm/README.md) is about actively managing the relationships between your business and your customers, in order to understand and increase customer value, motivation, and loyalty.
+> ![quote][octicon-quote] [Customer relationship management (CRM)](./docs/api/archetypes/v1/crm/README.md) is about actively managing the relationships between your business and your customers, in order to understand and increase customer value, motivation, and loyalty.
 >
 > Arlow, J., & Neustadt, I. (2006).
 Customer relationship management archetype pattern.
 In [_Enterprise patterns and MDA: building better software with archetype patterns and UML_][mda-book-url] (p.
 187).
 Boston: Addison-Wesley.